 Entry Requirements for Ireland

+Normally a tourist visa valid for 3 months is issued upon arrival.
 If you are from a country not on the visa-free-entry list, you will need to apply for a visa through the Irish embassy in your home country.

 You do not need to get another stamp when entering Northern Ireland.
 The border is open and you can normally pass right through in a car or on the train.

-How to Travel in Ireland
+How to Get Around Ireland

 For getting around Ireland there are many options.